chrishutchinson/festive-code-games/README.md

 ### JavaScript code golf

-> Who can solve Santa's Christmas tree lights problem with the fewest characters?
+> Who can print out the "12 Days Of Christmas" lyrics with the fewest characters?

 Head to `./code-golf` to get started!